nutrients

 Eggs are more than 50% fat.
 Lean meat can be 70% fat.

 Nuts, avocados and seeds can be 75% fat.
-Plants from cold climates contain oils that are liquid at lower temperatures and less viscous so they circulate more easily in the blood stream and are used quicker.
+Plants from cold climates contain oils that are liquid at lower temperatures and less viscous so they circulate more easily in the blood stream and are absorbed quicker.

 no hard fats.
 No saturated fats